 Mandatory Entry Requirements & Aruba Travel Restrictions due to COVID-19

-Information on this page is divided into three main sections:
+Information on this page is divided into four main sections:

-1. The new online embarkation / disembarkation process.
+1. The online ED Card process.
 This is a crucial element to being granted entry to Aruba and is comprised of five essential components that visitors must be aware of.